 The Art of Body Language: Communicating Without Words

-An interactive video-based lesson plan to bridge performance gap in body language
+An interactive lesson plan for teachers to design effective body language workshops

 🗓 Time